 On weekends, you can get insane deals on famous brands at a fraction of the price by visiting a pop-up shop.
 Some pop-up stores might be open on weekdays, but there will be a wider selection on weekends.

-7. Climb to an Iconic View
+7. Climb to an Iconic View During Your Busan Solo Trip

 The night view on top of the 168 steps.
+This view is an unforgettable way to experience Busan solo travel.

 Within walking distance of Busan Station and Sohostel is a series of 168 steps.
 Although the stairs were designed as a shortcut to get from the Sanbok Road to Busan Port, they now also function as a tourist destination.
+You will start your climb near the Choryang Church.

 Climbing up the stairs may seem like a daunting task, but it is very enjoyable.
 You will encounter cute murals and cozy cafes.
 After conquering the 168 steps, you will reach a small observation deck with an expansive view of Busan.